Leadership Communication Skills

 Being Visible

-When times get tough, even the best leaders want to just go in their office and hide.
+When times get tough, even the best leaders want to just go into their office and hide.
 But being visible can often be one of the best forms of leadership.
 So too can an open door policy, in which people feel that they can come to you with questions and concerns and that these will be taken seriously and treated with respect.

 Setting the Tone